vkhankina/nif_example/README.md

 # NIF Example
 =============

-NIF example illustrates how to make a tine C module example.c available from Erlang.
+NIF example illustrates how to make a tiny C module example.c available from Erlang.

 To run the project:
 ```